Board of Immigration Appeals Lawyer

 Contact an appellate lawyer

 Please remember, this is a bare-bones description of the appeals process before the BIA.
 The appeals process is complicated and difficult to navigate.
 Every case is different and requires careful attention.
 The above description is not to be construed as legal advice.
-We highly recommend you consult an attorney if you are considering an appeal of the denial of your immigration case.
-Attorney Diana Bailey has over 23 years experience in filing Appeals with the BIA – please call our office for a free telephone consultation on our toll free number (866) 521-6422.
+We highly recommend you consult an appeals immigration attorney if you are considering an appeal of the denial of your immigration case.
+Attorney Diana Bailey has over 25 years experience in filing Appeals with the BIA – please call our office for a free telephone consultation on our toll free number (866) 521-6422.